-Jeep: If you decide to travel via land then traveling in a jeep is the convenient way.
-It is much comfortable than other road transportation.
+Jeep: If you decide to travel via land, traveling in a jeep is convenient.
+It is much more comfortable than other road transportation.
 It has a seat of 6 to 8 people.
-You can easily get a jeep to drive you from Kathmandu to Pokhara to your start and end point.
+You can quickly get a jeep to drive you from Kathmandu to Pokhara to your start and endpoint.
 If you are in Kathmandu, you can find them in Thamel or at New Bus Park in Kalanki.
 You can travel by jeep from Muktinath to Jomsom.

 Flights: There are domestic flights from and to Jomsom-Pokhara, Pokhara-Kathmandu.
-A domestic flight takes you to Pokhara in a half an hour from Kathmandu.
+A domestic flight takes you to Pokhara half an hour from Kathmandu.

 Local Buses: This is the cheapest way to travel in Nepal.
-Local Buses run regularly on the different places in the Annapurna Circuit Trail.
+Local Buses run regularly in the different places on the Annapurna Circuit Trail.
 Due to ongoing road construction, the places are accessible by road.
 You can also plan side trips using local buses.

 How hard is it to find accommodation in Annapurna Circuit Without a Guide?

-But luckily, Annapurna Circuit Trek is a famous teahouse trek in Nepal, meaning there are several teahouses and lodges for accommodation and fooding.
-However, during the peak season, since there are lots of trekkers on the trail, you will have to rush to find the rooms.
+But luckily, Annapurna Circuit Trek is a famous teahouse trek in Nepal, meaning there are several teahouses and lodges for accommodation and flooding.
+However, since many trekkers are on the trail during the peak season, you will have to rush to find the rooms.

-The teahouses are quite basic with a basic room with an attached bathroom.
+The teahouses are pretty basic, with a bare room with an attached bathroom.
 The rooms in the teahouses are on a twin-sharing basis.
 Thus, you will have to pay a little more to get a room for yourself.

 Packing Essentials For Solo Travel

-Trekking without a guide in Annapurna Circuit Trek means you will be carrying your luggage.
-So you must carry light and leave unwanted things back in the hotel you stayed in Kathmandu or Pokhara.
+Without a guide in Annapurna Circuit Trek, Trekking means you will be carrying your luggage.
+So you must carry light and leave unwanted things back in the hotel you stay in in Kathmandu or Pokhara.
 Depending upon the time of year, the packing of the clothes varies.
 Since Annapurna Circuit Trek without a guide is not favorable as well as not recommended during the winter and monsoon seasons, here is a list of clothes you will need to pack while trekking in autumn and spring: